Praying in Tongues: The Believer’s Guide to Breakthrough

 Pray trusting in God, not in your emotions.
 Never allow your feelings to dictate your prayer life.
 When praying in tongues, pray clearly in a normal voice with fervency and conviction, just as you would in a known language.

 The Apostle Paul endorses "praying always with all prayer and supplication in the Spirit" (Ephesians 6:18).
-But, how can we be "praying always" for needs?
-Not only is it difficult to keep our minds focused, we eventually run out of words and end up repeating ourselves.
+But how can we be "praying always" for needs?
+Not only is it difficult to keep our minds focused, but we eventually run out of words and end up repeating ourselves.

 Thankfully, God in His mercy understands our human limitations, so He gave us the gift of tongues to help us compensate.
 The gift of speaking in tongues allows believers to pray anytime and anywhere without repetitive phrasing despite our human frailties.